A career path for the greater good

 Make a difference by combining your business skills with a cause that inspires your passion through a career in the nonprofit management field.
 This specialization will prepare you to manage nonprofit organizations and raise funds through philanthropic giving campaigns and grants.
 Plus you'll put your community and public relations skills to use as you plan and publicize events, and recruit, inspire and manage volunteers to support your nonprofit's mission.

 Students in the Nonprofit Management track will complete core business coursework as part of their Organizational Management Bachelor of Applied Science degree — plus focus on nonprofit sector-specific courses that include working with governing boards, foundations and volunteers, advocacy and lobbying, financial management and fundraising, and program cost-benefit analysis and evaluation.
-Final course plans are pending approval by the Florida Department of Education to start Fall Term 2019.

 The degree is intended to provide students with the leadership and management skills and knowledge necessary to enter the workforce in a mid-level management position.

 While the Nonprofit Management specialization offers a 100% online option, bachelor program courses can fill quickly when registration begins.
 To finish a program that has a designated 100% online option by taking only online courses, students need to register in a timely manner to ensure they have a seat for the online course offerings of their choice.
 The same guidance applies to access for face-to-face courses on campus.
 Work with your advisor as needed when planning and be sure to check the important term dates and student email for current information about registration start dates.